ziphra/long_reads/tools.md

 ### Install
 ```
-conda create pomoxis
+conda create --name pomoxis
 conda activate pomoxis
 conda install pomoxis
 ```

 ### Run Pomoxis
 - **`coverage_from_bam`**
-  Calculate read civerage depth from a bam.
+  Calculate read coverage depth from a bam.
 Can be run on specific regions.
 Output a depth summary.
 - **`assess_assembly`**
   calculate accurate stats for an assembly: percentage errors, Q scores, and reference coverage